Live From The Astroturf

 Still, you can't please all of the people all of the time and there is no point being bitter about it (even though I probably sound like I am).
 As much as I want the other variants, I won't pay silly money to line someone else's pocket so I will probably only ever have my 1 Opaque Pink copy*.
 I'm extremely thankful for this release, I'm thankful for securing a copy and I'm thankful to Chris and co. for making me fall back in love with new music releases.
 And even if I had ended up with all the varients, I would have swapped them all in heartbeat for the opportunity to have been at Good Records for the original performance by the Group and to simply take in the atmosphere of the Black Friday release.

 * Since writing the above piece, I have managed to secure more variants.
-These were purchased from die-hard fans and this was important to me as I know they'll no doubt put the money towards strengthen their own collections (please see below for more information).
+These were purchased from die-hard fans and this was important to me as I know they'll no doubt put the money towards strengthening their own collections (please see below for more information).

 This was a truly spectacular release and everyone involved have my utmost respect and admiration.
 If this is the last Alice Cooper Group release then it was a very worthy one.
 I hope it's not though and would thoroughly encourage a full vinyl album of the event to be produced (perhaps via the Crowdfunding approach).
 If it is then I'd be first in line to get involved!

 More information can be found on the official website for this release.
 This includes the opportunity to register your version and be in with a chance of winning some Astorturf-related merchandise (although, to date, no updates appear to have been performed).